dascentral/dotfiles/README.md

 * [Redis](https://redis.io/)
 * [SSH Copy ID](https://www.ssh.com/ssh/copy-id)

-The `install.sh` script also keeps Homebrew and Composer updated so I try to run that script on a regular basis.
+The `install.sh` script also keeps Homebrew and Composer up-to-date.
+The script is idempotent so I try to run it on a regular basis.

 ### Manual Installation